EternityForest/EmberOS/README.md

 Put a fresh zipped raspbian full image in the src/images dir

 Run sudo ./build_dist in the src dir.
 This may take about an hour, and you need internet access the whole time.
 It is not fully scripted, at one point samba will ask to modify the config file.
 You should say yes.
+Say no when wireshark asks about non superusers sniffing traffic.

 Cd into the src/workspace folder.